aws-cloudformation/aws-cloudformation-resource-providers-memorydb/aws-memorydb-cluster/docs/README.md

 #### EngineVersion

-The engine version of the cluster.
+The Redis engine version used by the cluster.

 _Required_: No